yvchao/iTransplant/README.md

-# iTransplant
+# iTransplant (individualized TRANSparent Policy Learning for orgAN Transplantation)

-Source code for the paper "Closing the loop in medical decision support by understanding clinical decision-making: A case study on organ transplantation" submitted to NeurIPS 2021.
+Source code for the paper "Closing the loop in medical decision support by understanding clinical decision-making: A case study on organ transplantation" accepted by NeurIPS 2021.

 ## Experiment environment set up